Earth Notes: Solar Powered SchoolsUpdated 2019-08-23 14:11 GMT.

 Even better, our local MP, Ed Davey, was able to come and declare it officially 'open'.
 He was Energy and Climate Change Secretary of State too.
 That had the nice side effect of some good PR for the school!

 King Athelstan's installation is solar PV, ie for electricity.
 It should cover about 10% of the school's consumption over a year.
-It will also reduce the need to import from the grid at all during summer days, especially weekends and holidays.
+It will reduce the need to import from the grid during summer daytime, weekends and holidays especially.

 Conservation remains important.
 I hope that we can halve electricity (and gas use) or close to.
 That would have the effect of the PV then covering 20% of electricity consumption...

 For other schools, eg residential establishments, a solar thermal system to contribute to hot water supply may also be useful.